 Who are you and why should I care?

 Well, for the purposes of this conversation let’s say I am a contrarian lawyer with a knack for crafting elegant solutions to complex problems.
-I embrace wanderlust, own a 30+ year old turtle, and am a slave to my bad espresso habit (but only for good espresso).
-I play a mean chess and may be the best fantasy baseball player on the planet, love doing yoga and am currently working on my public speaking at Toastmasters.
+I embrace wanderlust, own a 30+ year old turtle, and am a slave to good espresso.
+I play a mean chess, may be the best fantasy baseball player on the planet, love doing yoga and am currently working on my public speaking at Toastmasters.

 What is your educational background?